Deciding Isomorphy using Dehn fillings, the splitting case

 We now define or recall a few adjectives and operations related to trees.
 A $G$-tree is \define{reduced} if any two adjacent vertices in different $G$-orbits have different stabilizers.
 A vertex of a $G$-tree is \emph{inessential} if it has valence 1.

 Given a group with a peripheral structure $(G,\calP)$, a \define{$(G,\calP)$-tree} is a tree with an action of $G$ such that each group in $\calP$ is elliptic.
 A \emph{splitting of $(G,\calP)$} is a splitting of $G$ such that the Bass-Serre tree is a $(G,\calP)$-tree.
 A $(G,\calP)$-tree is \define{minimal} if there is no proper invariant subtree. $(G, \calP)$ is said to be \define{freely indecomposable }if all $(G,\calP)$-tree with trivial edge stabilizers have a $G$-fixed point.
-We sometimes redundantly say \define{relatively freely indecomposable} to emphasise the role of the peripheral structure and avoid ambiguity.
+We sometimes redundantly say \define{relatively freely indecomposable} to emphasize the role of the peripheral structure and avoid ambiguity.

 Let $T$ be a $(G,\calP)$-tree.
-A \define{collapse} of $T$ is a $(G,\calP)$-tree $S$ with a $G$-equivariant map $T\tto S$ such that each edge of $T$ is sent on an edge, or on a vertex of $S$, and no pair of edges of $T$ in different orbits are sent in the same edge (they may be sent on the same vertex though).
+A \define{collapse} of $T$ is a $(G,\calP)$-tree $S$ with a $G$-equivariant map $T\tto S$ such that each edge of $T$ is sent on an edge, or on a vertex of $S$, and no pair of edges of $T$ in different orbits are sent in the same edge (they may be sent on the same vertex though.)
 A \define{refinement} of $T$ is a $(G,\calP)$-tree $S$ such that $T$ is a collapse of $S$.